-- Lanolin: excretions from wool bearing animals and is typically found in lipsticks and makeup removers.
+- Lanolin: excretions from wool-bearing animals and is typically found in lipsticks and makeup removers.

-- Squalene: substance that is extracted from the liver of sharks.
+- Squalene: a substance that is extracted from the liver of sharks.
 Found in lipsticks and eye makeup.

 - Collagen: a fibrous protein from animal tissue that is used in many lip plumping products.

-- Estrogen or Estradiol: extracted from urine of pregnant horses and used in various cosmetic creams and lotions.
+- Estrogen or Estradiol: extracted from the urine of pregnant horses and used in various cosmetic creams and lotions.